kupehtci/DOCUMENTATION/AWS/AWS - Directory Service.md

 **AWS Directory Service** is a service that enables to connect AWS resources with Microsoft Active Directory (AD).

-The Microsoft Active Directory (AD) can be in the cloud or on-premise.
+The Microsoft Active Directory (AD) can be in the cloud oron-premise.

 It has different options:
 * **AWS Managed Microsoft AD**: a fully managed AD in AWS compatible with windows workloads.